 James H. Smith is a principal in the New York office of McKool Smith.
-James has a broad-based litigation experience in complex commercial litigation and focuses on antitrust and insurance recovery litigation.
+James has a broad-based litigation experience in complex commercial litigation and focuses on antitrust, insurance recovery, and bankruptcy-related litigation.
 James has represented plaintiffs and defendants in courts across the country in a variety of high-stakes antitrust matters that cut across numerous industries, including cellular technology, healthcare, consumer goods, and automobiles.
 Numerous of James’s plaintiff representations resulted in nine-figure settlements or verdicts.

 - The Dial Corporation v.
 News America.
 Representation of a certified class of consumer packaged goods manufacturers, including Dial Corporation, Henkel Consumer Goods, Smithfield Foods Inc., HP Hood LLC, BEF Foods Inc., Kraft Heinz Foods, and Foster Poultry Farms in monopolization claims against News Corporation and affiliated entities.
 Secured a $244 million settlement for the class, which included agreement by News Corp. to alter its retailer contracting practices.